 While I have a clear favorite of people’s types, our world cannot flourish when driven by just one class.
 Both downstream and upstream innovations and their people are needed to make this world a better place.

-Therefore, helping to prevent further commoditization is in very short supply, and many are wishing to change it, succumb to the pressure and resistance from many well-socialized and well-established downstream waterfalls.
+Therefore, helping to prevent further commoditization is in very short supply.
+Many wish to change it, succumbing to the pressure and resistance from many well-socialized and well-established downstream waterfalls.

 Death is innovation

 The moment groundbreaking upstream innovation is deployed, many downstream innovations (genuine and fake) from that new starting point will soon take their place.